strakam/strakam/README.md

 Currently, I'm finishing my Masters' degree at Charles University in Prague.

 #### I like
-- 🧠 Creating programs that atleast appear to be intelligent
+- 🤖 Reinforcement learning
-- 💻 Linux and workflow related tweaking
+- 🧮 Vanilla math
 - 🤗 All things pretty